lirm/aeron-go/archive/README.md

 mechanism is largely an RPC mechanism and archive operations are not considered high frequency.

-Associated with this, the library does not lock and assumes management of reentrancy is handled by the caller.

 If needed it is simple in golang to wrap a synchronous API with a channel (see for example aeron.AddSubscription().
-If overlapping asynchronous calls are needed then this is where you can add locking.

-Some asynchronous events do exist (e.g, recording events) and to be delivered a polling mechanism is provided.
-Again this can be easily wrapped in a goroutine if it's desired but ensure there are no other operations in progress when polling.
+Some asynchronous events do exist (e.g, recording events and heartbeats) and to be delivered the polling mechanisms of RecordingEventsPoll() and PollForErrorResponse() are provided.
+These may be easily wrapped in a goroutine if desired,

 ## Examples